Second Fitna: Yazid's succession

-Revolts against Yazid
+Pro-Alid Movements

 Revolt of Husayn ibn Ali

 Battle of Karbala depicted by Abbas Al-Musavi, late 19th century to early 20th century.

 Husayn had considerable support in Kufa.
 The inhabitants of the town had fought the Umayyads and their Syrian allies during the First Fitna.
 They were dissatisfied with Hasan's abdication and strongly resented Umayyad rule.
 After the death of Hasan in 669, they had attempted unsuccessfully to interest Husayn in revolting against Mu'awiya.
-After Hasan died, the pro-Alids of Kufa once again invited Husayn to lead them in revolt against Yazid.
-To assess the situation, the Mecca-based Husayn sent his cousin Muslim ibn Aqil, who gained widespread support in Kufa and suggested Husayn join his sympathizers there.
-Yazid removed Nu'man ibn Bashir al-Ansari as governor due to his inaction over Ibn Aqil's activities and replaced him with Ubayd Allah ibn Ziyad, then governor of Basra.
-On Yazid's instructions, Ibn Ziyad suppressed the rebellion and executed Ibn Aqil.
-Encouraged by his cousin's letter, and unaware of his execution, Husayn left for Kufa.
+After Mu'awiya died, the partisans of Ali in Kufa once again invited Husayn, who was then in Mecca, to lead them in revolt against Yazid.
+To assess the situation, Husayn sent his cousin Muslim ibn Aqil, who gained widespread support in Kufa and sent a letter advising Husayn to join his sympathizers there.
+Yazid removed Nu'man ibn Bashir as governor due to his inaction over Ibn Aqil's activities and replaced him with Ubayd Allah ibn Ziyad, then governor of Basra.
+Ibn Ziyad suppressed the rebellion and executed Ibn Aqil.
+Encouraged by Ibn Aqil's letter, and unaware of his execution, Husayn left for Kufa.
 To track him down, Ibn Ziyad stationed troops along the routes leading to the city.
 He was intercepted at Karbala, a desert plain north of Kufa.
 Some 4,000 troops arrived later to force his submission to Yazid.
-After a few days of negotiations and his refusal to submit, Husayn was killed along with some 70 of his male companions in the Battle of Karbala on 10 October 680.
+After a few days of negotiations and his refusal to submit, Husayn was killed alongside 70 of his male companions in the Battle of Karbala on 10 October 680.